Mars Polar Lander: Intended operations

 Traveling at approximately 6.9 km/s and 125 km above the surface, the spacecraft entered the atmosphere and was initially decelerated by using a 2.4 meter ablation heat shield, located on the bottom of the entry body, to aerobrake through 116 km of the atmosphere.
 Three minutes after entry, the spacecraft had slowed to 496 m/s, signaling an 8.4-meter polyester parachute to deploy from a mortar, followed immediately by heat shield separation and MARDI powering on while 8.8 km above the surface.
 The parachute further slowed the speed of the spacecraft to 85 m/s when the ground radar began tracking surface features to detect the best possible landing location and determine the vertical speed via the Doppler effect for thrust control.

 When the spacecraft had slowed to 80 m/s, one minute after parachute deployment, the lander separated from the backshell and began a powered descent at 1.3 km aloft.
 Vertical speed was intended to drop to 2.4 meters per second at 12 m height and then be constant until touchdown.
 Below 40 meters, the radar would become unreliable by raised dust and was switched off already at that height; for the final seconds, the thrust would be controlled by inertial sensors.
 A function to switch off the thrust immediately at touchdown was also armed at 40 meters.
 Touchdown was expected at 20:01 UTC, given as 20:15 ″Earth-received time″.

 Lander operations were to begin five minutes after touchdown, first unfolding the stowed solar arrays, followed by orienting the medium-gain, direct-to-Earth antenna to allow for the first communication with the NASA Deep Space Network.
-A 45-minute transmission was to be broadcast to Earth containing 30 landing images acquired by MARDI.
+A 45-minute transmission was to be broadcast to Earth containing 30 landing images acquired by MARDI and distributed on the Internet.
 Arrival of that signal of a successful landing was expected at 20:39 UTC.
 The lander would then power down for six hours to allow the batteries to charge.
 On the following days, the spacecraft instruments would be checked by operators and science experiments were to begin on December 7 and last for at least the following 90 Martian Sols, with the possibility of an extended mission.